- The Ayurveda System and the Concept of Doshas

 Balanced Vata promotes creativity and flexibility.

-Unbalanced Vata produces fear and anxiety.
+When Vata doshas are out of balance it produces fear and anxiety.

 Physical Ailments: emphysema, pneumonia and arthritis